 Shanghai Girls chronicles the lives of Pearl and May Chin after their father sells them in marriage to settle his gambling debts.
 This occurs very quickly (by page 19).
 I dig quick beginnings.
 Since the arranged marriage is the initial plot point in the book (and it’s all over the jacket), there’s no suspense to be gained in drawing it out.
 Generally speaking, this book moves quickly since it has decades to get through while still presenting a reasonable amount of history and contextual information.
 There are frequent words in Chinese (immediately followed by their translation) that are incorporated smoothly and naturally.
-Plenty of writers do this to infuse their work with authenticity, but many do so awkwardly and wind up showing the limits of their research instead of allowing the words to spring organically from genuine knowledge.
+Plenty of writers do this to infuse their work with authenticity, but many do so awkwardly and wind up showing the limits of their research instead.

 “And I was raped by too many men to protect you!”